-(iii) Your comments on your testing programme
+iii.
+Your comments on the testing programme

-In your comments you refer to testing programme provided also as a matrix.
-Under this programme you intend to generate information strengthen your read across and weight of evidence approaches.
-You plan to rank Sb substances as to lowest and greatest oral bioavailability and identify "ideal" substances for further investigation, conduct 2 week oral dose range finder/tolerability studies, conduct oral reproductive/developmental toxicity screening studies (OECD 422) on one or two substances per group and then consider need of any pre-natal developmental toxicity study(ies) (OECD 414).
+In your comments you refer to a testing programme provided also as a matrix.
+Under this programme you intend to generate information to address the further testing needs you have identified in the justification document and strengthen your read across and weight of evidence approaches.
+You plan to measure the general mechanisms for genotoxicity in cells to inform on your read-across hypothesis.
+Once the hypothesis of genotoxicity mechanism of action is refined the ideal Sb substance test item for inhalation tests is identified.
+Furthermore you intend to verify possible false positive effect of the staining used in the in vitro micronucleus assays in order to validate your availablemicronucleus data.
+You also plan to rank Sb substances as to lowest and greatest oral bioavailability and identify "ideal" substances for further investigation, conduct 2 week oral dose range finder/tolerability studies, conduct oral reproductive/developmental toxicity screening studies (OECD 422) on one or two substances per group and then consider need of any pre-natal developmental toxicity study(ies) (OECD 414).